Mato098/computer-graphics-API-project/README.md

-Final project for the Computer Graphics API course Focused on using OpenGL, HLSL in practice
+Final project for the Computer Graphics API course focused on using OpenGL, HLSL in practice

 Utilizes pre-existing basic framework used in the course